GitLab CI Pipeline for Eleventy

 The npm_install

-artifacts.
-This allows the install to be performed only once since it is an
+This allows the install to be performed only once since it is an expensive

-expensive operation (in time and I/O) and the dependencies are then made
+operation (in time and I/O) and the dependencies are then made available to any

 The specific linting/formatting jobs and tools are detailed in the table below.
 Most of these are probably familiar names, other than maybe djLint.
 It's a Python tool for linting and formatting Nunjucks, Django, Handlebars, and many others.
 There's no other tool I've found in that space that comes close.